-- 10.1 An indicative timescale for carrying out an appointment process should be set. - 10.2 Scottish Government officials should record the following key dates in respect of each appointments process: - 1.
-The date on which an appointing Minister agrees to proceed with an appointment - 2.
+11.2 Scottish Government officials should record the following key dates in respect of each appointments process:

+- 1. The date on which an appointing Minister agrees to proceed with an appointment - 2.
 The date of the planning meeting - 3.
 The date on which the position is publicised - 4.
 The closing date for applications - 5.
 Each stage of assessment such as shortlisting and interview - 6.
 The submission of the applicant summary to the appointing Minister(s) - 7.
 The date on which the Minister's appointment decision is made - 8.
-The date(s) on which successful and unsuccessful candidates are advised of the outcome. - 10.3 It is anticipated that up to 16 and no more than 20 weeks should have elapsed between points 2 and 7. - 10.4 For reappointments, the Ministerial decision to reappoint should be made and communicated to the board member or chair concerned no later than 13 weeks before the reappointment is due to end. - 10.5 A note of the key dates from each appointment round run should be provided to the Commissioner.
-The Commissioner may include this information in his annual report. - 10.6 Target dates for appointment and reappointment are to be kept under review by the Scottish Government and the Commissioner.
+The date(s) on which successful and unsuccessful candidates are advised of the outcome.

+11.3 It is anticipated that up to 16 and no more than 20 weeks should have elapsed between points 2 and 7.

+11.4 For reappointments, the Ministerial decision to reappoint should be made and communicated to the board member or chair concerned no later than 13 weeks before the reappointment is due to end.

+11.5 A note of the key dates from each appointment round run should be provided to the Commissioner.
+The Commissioner may include this information in his annual report.

+11.6 Target dates for appointment and reappointment are to be kept under review by the Scottish Government and the Commissioner.

-11. Exceptional circumstances
+12. Exceptional circumstances

-11.1 The Code advises that the provisions of the Code may be varied to take account of exceptional circumstances and gives examples.
+12.1 The Code advises that the provisions of the Code may be varied to take account of exceptional circumstances and gives examples.
 In all such cases the agreement of the Commissioner must be sought.
 The Commissioner considers each case made to vary the provisions of the Code on its individual merits.
 The Commissioner will not allow for provisions to be varied in cases in which the principles of the Code will be compromised.

-12. Continuing appointment
+13. Continuing appointment

-- 12.1 The Code allows Ministers to reappoint or extend a member's appointment provided that the member's total period of appointment does not exceed 8 years.
+13.1 The Code allows Ministers to reappoint or extend a member's appointment provided that the member's total period of appointment does not exceed 8 years.
 The 8 year limit will apply even where someone applies for a position through open competition and applies to any period served on that board whether continuously or discontinuously served.
-When someone has served in a regulated appointment for 8 years, they are not precluded from applying to serve on a different board. - 12.2 The positions of chair and member are also treated separately.
+When someone has served in a regulated appointment for 8 years, they are not precluded from applying to serve on a different board.

+13.2 The positions of chair and member are also treated separately.
 This means that a member who has served 8 years on a board, can apply to serve as chair and, if appointed, may serve for up to a further 8 years in that position.